arbitraryexecution/forta-bot-templates/README.md

 This agent monitors blockchain transactions that have failed and are associated with a specific contract address.
 Alert type and severity are both configurable.

+### Governance Event Monitor

+This agent monitors governance contracts that use the modular system of Governance contracts available from OpenZeppelin.
+All possible emitted events are coded into the logic of the agent, so a developer need only specify the appropriate ABI file (files all present in the repository) and contract address.
+All alert types and severities are set to Info.

+### Gnosis-Safe MultiSig Monitor

+This agent monitors a Gnosis-Safe MultiSig contract for emitted events and for any balance changes in Ether or ERC20 tokens.
+Gnosis-Safe MultiSig contract versions v1.0.0, v1.1.1, v1.2.0, and v1.3.0 are supported and the appropriate ABI files are all present in the repository.
+All alert types and severities are set to Info.

 ### Contract Variable Monitor